Introduction:

 The stillness of the old barn as we approached was a disappointment.
-Mattie and I were so sure we would find something here to lead us in the right direction, but there were no signs of any visitors.
+Mattie and I were sure we would find something here to lead us in the right direction, but there were no signs of anyone.
 It looked like another dead end.

 “Let’s go look around inside,” Mattie said.
 “We might find something.”